 A survey article on binary covering arrays by Lawrence et al $[LKL^+11]$ is recommended.
-Note that in the area of covering arrays, the great interest is in exact results.
+Note that for covering arrays, the greatest interest is in exact results.
 In [AM11] we defined

 An application to forbidden configurations occurs when we consider what we must delete in order to avoid a configuration.
 The question is typically only relevant for the number of rows small with respect to the forbidden configuration.